APosTel-team/APosTel-team.github.io/README.md

 - `nav:`  When `true`, this will allow the page to be listed in the navagation bar.
 Set to `false` to hide it from there.
 - `order:` Controls the location of this pages label in the navataion side bar.
-- `permalink:` By default, the url of the page will be the site name followed by the mardown file's name.
-You can use this option to define a custom url for the page.

 ## License